greenbloodshed/Learning-Project-Manager/README.md

 ## Current Features

 - Create and view Projects
-- Place these Projects in either an Active status, or a Hold status
+- Place these Projects in either an Active or Hold status
 - Select a Project to view details
 - Delete Projects with confirmation